-The first is pediatric patients.
+CGMs are particularly helpful for pediatric patients.
 Some CGM systems enable "followers" to get alerts - so parents can get information about their child's blood sugar levels sent to their phone.
 Kids often can't recognize the symptoms of changing blood glucose levels and may not be able to communicate that to their caregiver, so the continual monitoring and the alerts are especially important for them.
-Also, youth are often in the care of others including teachers, daycare providers and coaches so a CGM gives parents some peace of mind while they are apart.
-Speaking of coaches - exercise can cause blood sugar levels to change rapidly, so kids with a CGM can participate in sports with more freedom - with less worry about medical emergencies.
+Because youth are often in the care of others - including teachers, daycare providers and coaches - a CGM gives parents some peace of mind while they are apart.
+Additionally, exercise can cause blood sugar levels to change rapidly, so kids with a CGM can participate in sports with more freedom - with less worry about medical emergencies.

-The second population group is pregnant women.
+Another population group that can realize a significant benefit is pregnant women.
 Because women with diabetes need to have very tight glucose control during their pregnancy, a CGM can lead to better health outcomes for both mom and baby - and avoid tragedies.

-• Research has found 50% reduction in NICU costs related to use of CGM during pregnancy with type 1 diabetes and subsequent better pregnancy outcomes.
+• Research has found 50% reduction in NICU costs related to use of CGM during pregnancy with type 1 diabetes and subsequent better pregnancy outcomes.i